jacobvarner/hoops-jacobvarner/_posts/2020-8-19-sec-in-the-nba-draft-1990s-overview.md

 Mahmoud Abdul-Rauf out of LSU was the first guy off the board in the SEC when he was selected third overall by the Denver Nuggets.

-As the 20th pick in the draft, the Minnesota Timberwolves selected Gerald Glass, making him the all-time higest draft pick out of Ole Miss.
+As the 20th pick in the draft, the Minnesota Timberwolves selected Gerald Glass, making him the all-time highest draft pick out of Ole Miss.

 ### 1991 NBA Draft